raymondlouie/MiniMarS/README.md

 unique(clusters)
 ```

-We can now select a subset of clusters to identify markers for, via the `clusters_sel` input.
+We now select a subset of clusters to identify markers for, via the `clusters_sel` input.
 ```{r}
 clusters_sel = c("CD4-positive, alpha-beta memory T cell",
-                 "naive thymus-derived CD8-positive, alpha-beta T cell") sc_in = sce_in # as an example, select the SCE input cluster_selection_out= processClusterSelection(sc_in,
+                 "naive thymus-derived CD8-positive, alpha-beta T cell") sc_in = sce_in # as an example, select the SCE input

+cluster_selection_out= processClusterSelection(sc_in,
                                                clusters_sel=clusters_sel,
                                                verbose=TRUE)
 ```

-In the next step, we i) Sub-sample  the data, and ii) Divide the data into a training and test set.
+In the next step, we i) sub-sample  the data, and ii) divide the data into a training and test set.
 ```{r}
 final_out = processSubsampling(cluster_selection_out,
                                clusters_sel="all_clusters",